Grosserly/h/README.md

 ## TODO
 - Replicate FinalBoss's SPA functionality
-- Do away with redundant pages (like /r/) in favor of if-statements in `h.js` that modify the site as needed
+- Handle special pages (like /r/) with if-statements in `h.js` instead of redundant pages

 ---
 <sub>A _huge_ thank you to the person/people behind [finalboss.org](https://finalboss.org/).
 You (all) are my inspiration.</sub>